 Status • • Summary Consultation occurred with relevant internal and external stakeholders regarding Year Two of the Disability Action Plan 2017-23.
 Input was received from the Disability Advisory Committee on particular actions with a primary focus on the rollout of the NDIS.
-Council is working in partnership with the National Disability Insurance Agency (NDIA) and the Local Area Coordinators (LAC) for the Implementation of the National Disability Insurance Scheme (NDIS).
+Council is working in partnership with the National Disability Insurance Agency (IACI) and the Local Area Coordinators (IAC) for the implementation of the National Disability Insurance Scheme (NDIS).
 Short term (year one) goals of the Disability Action Plan have been implemented and reviewed.
 The Positive Ageing Advisory Committee has continued to raise concerns on behalf of older people and advise Council of potential strategies to address these.
 Various areas across Council and the local community have connected with the Committee in order to increase the committee members' awareness and to get input into their planning.
 A plan has been developed for the short term (year one) goals of the Positive Ageing Strategy with input from the Positive Ageing Advisory Committee.
-Investigate the opportunity and content to encourage participation and promote opportunities for disability sports within CGD A Wheelchair expo day was held on 14 July at Springers Leisure Centre in partnership with the YMCA.
-The next event will incorporate more disability sports.
+Investigate the opportunity and content to encourage participation and promote opportunities for disability sports within CGD event will incorporate more disability sports.
 Action Implement year two actions of the Disability Action Plan 2017-23 Implement year two actions of the Positive Ageing Strategy 2017-25 Investigate the opportunity and content to encourage participation and promote opportunities for disability sports within CGD Priority Provide community members of all abilities and backgrounds with access to community and council information, services and events